-The late, great John Peel was so fond of Half Man Half Biscuit that he famously joked that he wanted “to have them buried with me” as if they were the favourite court musicians and he the mighty Pharaoh.
-It’s fortunate for us that Peel, although supremely influential on our tastes in music, was not in fact our all-powerful emperor, so that The Biscuits were spared being bricked up as acolytes in the great DJ’s tomb.
+The late, great John Peel was so fond of Half Man Half Biscuit that he famously joked that he wanted “to have them buried with me,” as if they were the favourite court musicians of a mighty Pharaoh.
+It’s fortunate for us that Peel, although he reigned supreme over our taste in music, was not in fact our all-powerful emperor, so that The Biscuits were spared being bricked up as acolytes in the great DJ’s tomb.
 There have already been four whole HMHB albums that Peel never got to hear.
-It cannot be a coincidence that the latest of these albums, ‘Urge For Offal’, was released in the week that marked the 10th anniversary of the Peel’s passing – and it is yet more proof that one ‘national treasure’ certainly knew another one when he heard it.
+It may not be a coincidence that the latest of these albums, ‘Urge For Offal’, was released in the week that marked the 10th anniversary of the Peel’s passing – and it is yet more proof that one ‘national treasure’ certainly knew another one when he heard it.

 Second track ‘This One’s for Now’ is fantastically familiar territory too, as the protagonist laments his inability to write a proper break-up song without getting distracted by the urge to drop in at least five separate football references, amongst other trivia.
 I recall that after first hearing the band’s brilliant satire ‘Paintball’s Coming Home’, Peel remarked something along the lines that “it’s a collection of random jottings”, which that track patently wasn’t, being the best demolition of empty, materialistic 1990’s values penned by anyone, anywhere.
 This one would have fitted Peel’s description much better and as such is at least partly a song about the process of song-writing.
 If Blackwell reminds me of any other songwriter, it has to be Jonathan Richman above all – simply incapable of taking himself seriously, or for that matter of taking himself any one way at any one time.
 The voices of the protagonists and even the tunes themselves are parodied by their writer as he goes along.
 ‘This One’s for Now’ feels like a temporary title for this great little track, and I can’t help speculating that perhaps Blackwell feels that if he waits any longer to put some of these fantastic “random jottings” into a song, then he might well be six feet under, like John Peel, before it’s ever released.
 It’ll certainly do for now, Nigel (as Peel might have said).